 Months Eight to Nine

 By the time you reach the nine-month mark, you should have noticeably longer, thicker hair growing in that you’ll be able to style however you choose.
-As always, attend follow-up visits with Dr. Jones on schedule.
+As always, attend follow-up visits with your doctor on schedule.

 FUE Results by the End of One Year